St-vn/roblox-scripting/index.md

     -- code
 until true
 ```
-Variable visibility can vary depending on the which part of the code is currently being executed.
-When you declare a variable inside of a scope, you wont be able to access it when you're in that scope.
+Variables' scope define in which part of the script it is valid, a variable's scope varies depending on which block it is located at.
+When you declare a variable inside of a block, you wont be able to access outside of its scope.
 ```lua
 do
     local bobuxCount = 50